 You don’t know how much time, tears and stress it has cost this woman to make the impression of being perfect.
 You don’t know the price she has paid in health, relationships, money……..

-And what I have learned over the years is that a perfectionist is usually trying to mask her insecurities.
+And what I have learned over the years is that there is always more than meets the eye and when people work hard to make a perfect impression, it is most likely to compensate for their insecurity and lack of confidence.
 Keep that in mind when you meet her next time: you are most likely happier, more fulfilled and having more fun.